videolan/vlc/README.md

-# VLC media player by ramesh kumar
+# VLC media player by ramesh kumar prajapati

 **VLC** is a libre and open source **media player** and **multimedia engine**, focused on **playing everything**, and **running everywhere**.